githubpartners/microsoft-learn/github/configure-dependabot-security-updates-on-github-repo/includes/4-dependabot-security-updates.md

 Version updates are another Dependabot feature that helps to manage your dependencies by automatically generating a pull request whenever there's a new version of a package or application that your project depends on.

 Dependabot checks for new versions by looking at the semantic versioning of the dependency (`MAJOR.MINOR.PATCH` naming convention), which is included in a manifest or other type of package definition file stored in your repository.
-To enable version updates, you need to create a `dependabot.yml` file, which will essentially tell Dependabot where to find the manifest, or other package definition file.
+To enable version updates, you need to create a `dependabot.yml` file, which will essentially tell Dependabot where to find the manifest, or other package definition files.
 You'll learn how to create a `dependabot.yml` file in the next section.

 ### Enable version updates for private repositories